 Let participants study that chapter to find the many things Jesus models for them.

-Let participants study that chapter to find seven or eight of these things.
+Let participants study that chapter to find these things (there are at least seven).

 What does that tell us about sending out workers into the harvest?